dwneumann/XMT/README.md

 - xmt_xhist :
    a debugging tool for collecting execution history in embedded environments lacking semihosting capability.

+- xmt_xtest :
+   a Perl implementation of an expect-based test harness for whitebox testing.

 ## License

 The XMT collection is offered under the terms of the Apache License version 2.0.